rishusinghal15/MandateGuard-The-Guard-Around-AI-Revenue-Recovery/README.md

 ---

-*Built with ❤️ for the AI Revenue Recovery Buildathon.*
+*Built with precision for the Razorpay AI Buildathon 2026.*